 - 1. A paper copy of the application form, printed out once you have submitted it online. - 2.
 Certified transcripts of all previous post-secondary study, submitted in sealed envelopes.
 If an institution will not give transcripts to the student, the applicant should ask the institution to send the transcripts directly to the Centre. - 3.
 A statement (three pages maximum) of proposed study: This must include a statement indicating a possible thesis subject and knowledge of languages, a brief summary of theoretical and methodological training and interests, and an indication of potential committee members, as well as an indication of why the Centre is a suitable place for graduate study in the intended area. - 4.
-Three letters of recommendation, submitted either online or in sealed envelopes.
-Letters of recommendation do not require a special form. - 5.
-A brief academic CV, with details of education, awards, and other information of academic interest. - 6.
+A brief academic CV, with details of education, awards, and other information of academic interest. - 5.
 All doctoral applicants are also requested to submit a brief writing sample of between 20-40 pages.